dotnet/docs/docs/core/tutorials/netcore-hosting.md

 ## Creating the host

-A sample host demonstrating the steps outlined in this article is available in our [.NET Core samples](https://github.com/dotnet/docs/tree/master/samples/core/hosting).
+A sample host demonstrating the steps outlined in this article is available in our [.NET Core samples](https://github.com/dotnet/docs/tree/master/samples/core/hosting) repository.
 Comments in the sample's host.cpp file clearly associate the numbered steps from this tutorial with where they are performed in the sample.

-Keep in mind that the sample host is meant to be used for learning purposes so it is light on error checking and bears a design that emphasizes readability over efficiency.
+Keep in mind that the sample host is meant to be used for learning purposes, so it is light on error checking and is designed to emphasize readability over efficiency.
 More real-world host samples are available in the [dotnet/coreclr](https://github.com/dotnet/coreclr/tree/master/src/coreclr/hosts) repository.
 The [CoreRun host](https://github.com/dotnet/coreclr/tree/master/src/coreclr/hosts/corerun), in particular, is a good general-purpose host to study after reading through the simpler sample.

 ### A note about mscoree.h
 The primary .NET Core hosting interface (`ICLRRuntimeHost2`) is defined in [MSCOREE.IDL](https://github.com/dotnet/coreclr/blob/master/src/inc/MSCOREE.IDL).
 A header version of this file (mscoree.h), which your host will need to reference, is produced via MIDL when the [.NET Core runtime](https://github.com/dotnet/coreclr/) is built.
 If you do not want to build the .NET Core runtime, mscoree.h is also available as a [pre-built header](https://github.com/dotnet/coreclr/tree/master/src/pal/prebuilt/inc) in the dotnet/coreclr repository.
 [Instructions on building the .NET Core runtime](https://github.com/dotnet/coreclr#building-the-repository) can be found in its GitHub repository.

 ### Step 1 - Identify the managed entry point
 After referencing necessary headers ([mscoree.h](https://github.com/dotnet/coreclr/tree/master/src/pal/prebuilt/inc/mscoree.h) and stdio.h, for example), one of the first things a .NET Core host must do is locate the managed entry point it will be using.
-In our sample host, this is done by just taking the first command line argument to our host as the path to a managed binary whose main method will be executed.
+In our sample host, this is done by just taking the first command line argument to our host as the path to a managed binary whose `main` method will be executed.

 [!code-cpp[NetCoreHost#1](../../../samples/core/hosting/host.cpp#1)]